HLTH SC 2104 - Essential Understanding of Disease and Treatment

 Assessment DetailOnline quizzes: Students will complete three online quizzes over the course duration.
 These will be multiple choice, true /false, matching questions and provide feedback to students on how they are progressing.

-Mid-Semester test: This will be a 40 min in class test in the same form as the final examination consisting of multiple choice and short answer questions.
+Mid-Semester test: This will be a 60 min online test consisting of multiple choice questions.

-Large group tutorials case based (CBL) assignments: 4 assignments of 7.5% each will be based on sessions of CBL.
+Large group tutorials case based (CBL) assignments: 4 assignments based on sessions of CBL.
 Students will complete a worksheet for assessment based on CBL content.

 SubmissionOnline assignments will be delivered via MyUni.